History of

 Property 'Industria'

 The Industrieele Club building Industria was designed by architect Foeke Kuipers.
 For the design of Industria, Kuipers was inspired by the nearby located 'Beurs van Berlage'.
 Similarly, Industria is built with brick combined with elements of natural stones and sculptures carefully constructed into the façade.
-Another similarity with the 'Beurs van Berlage' is that on each side of the building the façade has a different design, depending on the urban planning context, constructed accordingly.
+Another similarity with the nearby 'Beurs van Berlage' is that on each side of the building the façade has a different design, leaning on the urban planning context of the different buildings, and constructed accordingly.
 The construction was initiated in 1913.
-However, during the groundwork construction, the upper remains of the medieval lock walls of the dam in the Amstel were discovered.
-It turned out to be the lock from the legend of the gunpowder ship, from which the so-called expression 'drumming on the Beurs' originates from.
+However, during the groundwork construction, the upper remains of the medieval lock system walls of the dam in the Amstel were discovered.
+It turned out to be the lock which forms part of the legend of the gunpowder ship, from which the so-called expression 'Drumming on the Beurs' originates.
 Construction was eventually completed on January 8th 1916 after encountering several other interruptions.
 The building was officially opened on that day by the then Minister of Agriculture, Industry and Trade, Mr Posthuma.

 The interior design